EricssonResearch/dnt/getting_started/scenario_dynip/README.md

 As usual, at the end we can exit the sourced environments with `exit` or `Ctrl+D`.
 When we exit from the last environment, that will clean up the network namespaces and every other network configuration related to the test environment.

+__Important: do not run multiple test scenarios at the same time!
+Make sure you are exited from the test environment in every terminal before sourcing a new environment in for a new test scenario!__